-Some specific actions that we will take have already been identified throughout this document however, like any improvement journey, this will also evolve during the three-year period through a dynamic process where priorities for improvement support are identified through our diagnostic of scrutiny and other intelligence and also through national policy.
+Some specific actions that we will take have already been identified throughout this document however, like any improvement journey, this will also evolve during the three-year period through a dynamic process where priorities for improvement support are identified over the two year term of this strategy.
 We will follow good practice in the improvement methodology that we encourage providers and partnerships to use and will test and develop our improvement offer on that basis.

-Here are some examples of the improvement projects and programmes taking place over the time period of this improvement strategy:
+As well as building on the improvement initiatives from the first strategy there follows some examples of the current and new improvement projects and programmes taking place over the time period of this improvement strategy 2019-22.
+These include:

-- Building on the success of the CAPA improvement programme to further increase levels of physical activity in older people experiencing care and their carers across Scotland. - Continuing to test and develop quality improvement workshops. - Working with the Improvement Service and Scottish Care to test the use of an improvement planning tool in care homes for older people. - Working with colleagues from the Scottish Social Service Council and stakeholders to produce a compassionate care resource and promote a national conversation of what compassion means in practice. - Working with a partnership area to support the development of service planning, quality evaluation, quality improvement and project management skills. - A project focusing on reducing falls in care homes, using key elements of the Care Inspectorate Falls and Fractures Good Practice Guide and associated tools. - Scoping of an improvement project to support the early learning childcare expansion across Scotland. - Reducing medicine incidents in care homes for older people. - Testing and spreading the use of videoconferencing in care homes. - Developing and testing of what a 'good personal plan' looks like for a child or young person. - Test of good practice guidance for housing support.
+- Working with the Improvement Service and Scottish Care to test the use of an improvement planning tool in care homes for older people. - Working with colleagues from the Scottish Social Service Council and stakeholders to produce a compassionate care resource and promote a national conversation of what compassion means in practice. - Working with a partnership area to support the development of service planning, quality evaluation, quality improvement and project management skills. - A project focusing on reducing falls in care homes, using key elements of the Care Inspectorate "Falls and Fractures Good Practice Guide", and associated tools.

+- Delivery of an improvement programme to support the early learning childcare expansion across Scotland. - Reducing medicine incidents in care homes for older people. - Testing and spreading the use of videoconferencing in care homes. - Developing and testing of what a 'good personal plan' looks like for a child or young person. - Test of good practice guidance for housing support. - Implementing the findings of the scrutiny, assurance and improvement support scoping project which includes the exploration of an "improvement academy" hosted by the Care Inspectorate.

-As a scrutiny and improvement support body through our regulatory role we are uniquely positioned to provide public assurance and assess quality while supporting improvement, identifying and spreading innovation and influencing and shaping national policy.
+As a scrutiny and improvement support body and through our regulatory role we are uniquely positioned to provide public assurance and assess quality while supporting improvement as well as identifying and spreading innovation and influencing and shaping national policy.
 This refreshed improvement strategy helps us to improve how we do that and provide focus and direction on specific areas.
 The approaches we take help providers and partnerships across Scotland to provide values driven, world class care which meets the needs, rights and choices of people to have the best quality of life that is possible.